Azam-hub/cms_project/README.md

 ## After Clone

 We assumed that you have laragon installed on your computer.
+User Manual of this CMS is also included.

 - Open laragon terminal.
 - Run "composer install".